-- In a large bowl, whisk together the dry ingredients.
-Add the wet to dry and fold gently (do not overmix).
-Pour batter into the bundt pan and bake for 80-90 minutes, or when the surface is firm when touched.
+- Dump the dry ingredients over the wet ingredients and fold together (do not overmix).
+Pour batter into the bundt pan and bake for ~1 hour + 20-30 minutes, or until the surface of the cake is firm when tapped.

 For the Icing:

-- Stir in the dried milk (it will look like there is not enough honey, but just be patient, it will mix in.
-It will also be super thick so flex those muscles!)
+- Stir in the dried milk.
+It will look like there is not enough honey, but just be patient, it will mix in.
+It will also be super thick so flex those muscles!

+- Let the icing cool, then spoon over the cake!
 If you don’t use all the icing, place in the fridge and use for any other dessert topping 🙂